Randal Grichuk Player Props: Rockies vs. Red Sox

 Randal Grichuk At The Plate

-- He has hit a home run in one of 33 games, and in 0.7% of his plate appearances.
+- He has gone deep in one of 34 games, and in 0.7% of his plate appearances.

-- Grichuk has driven in a run in nine games this year (27.3%), including two games with multiple runs batted in.
+- In 10 games this season (29.4%), Grichuk has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.